ivangeevo/hardcore-fluid-overhaul/## Features.md

 ---
 - Cannot place water source blocks.
 Instead the water dissipates shortly after placed.
+- Waterlogged blocks && Ice block dissipate their held water when broken.
 >This aims to promote the player to create water channels to move the water around and also plays a significant role when choosing a spot for a base.

 ### Lava